COVID-19 Updates & Resources

 Library staff will be available through our online chat service between 8 AM and 5 PM, Mondays through Fridays, in addition to some evening and weekend hours when possible.
 You can access the chat from our homepage or from our contact page.
 If we are unavailable for chat, feel free to send your question by email to firstname.lastname@example.org.

 You can use the chat to ask questions about the library, your library account, and to get help with your research.
 For research questions, you can also reach the librarian for your subject or department by emailing them.

 Accessing Library Resources

-Please note that due to the uncertainty of the situation, many libraries across the country may be closed or short-staffed.
-This will negatively affect our ability to fulfill article and book chapter requests on your behalf.
+Please note: Due to the uncertainty of the situation, many libraries across the country may be closed or short-staffed.
+This will negatively affect our ability to fulfill requests on your behalf.
 Requests may take extra time to be filled, or they may not be filled at all.
 We urge everyone to look for open access and open educational resources available online.

 You can renew materials online if you are not on campus.
 Click here to read more about logging into your library accounts.
 You can also renew materials by contacting us through chat.